Illinois Disabled Veteran Benefits

 What it is: a handful of smaller but valuable IDVA programs — a state adaptive-housing grant on top of the federal one, burial help, and veteran-business support.

 - State Specially Adapted Housing assistance: Illinois provides financial assistance, in addition to the federal Specially Adapted Housing (SAH) grant, to acquire or remodel a suitable adapted home for a permanent-and-total service-connected disability.
 To qualify you must be certified eligible by the VA for the federal SAH grant and generally must have been an Illinois resident when you entered service.
-Secondary summaries cite a state lump sum of up to $15,000 for acquisition and up to about $3,000 for remodeling — confirm the current dollar amounts directly with IDVA, as the official IDVA page describes the program without publishing those figures.
+By statute (30 ILCS 65/2 and 65/2.1), the state grant is capped at $15,000 for acquisition and the lesser of the actual remaining cost or $3,000 for remodeling.
 A related mobile-home tax exemption is available to veterans who received an SAH grant and meet ownership/residency rules.

 - Burial assistance: when the federal VA furnishes a headstone or grave marker, IDVA offers a reimbursement (cited as up to $125 — confirm the current amount with IDVA) toward transporting and/or setting the marker in Illinois.
 Separately, County Veterans Assistance Commissions provide burial assistance for honorably discharged indigent veterans and immediate family who lack funds for funeral expenses.